www.GrammarInfo.ca by Carolanne Reynolds |

 Mary and I are going home

-= no problem there.
+= no problem

 I is the subject pronoun; me is the object pronoun.